Does leasing or financing cars impact insurance?

 Now let’s move on to the relationship between leasing or financing and your car insurance.

-1. Does leasing or financing my car impact how much I pay for insurance?
+Does leasing or financing impact my car insurance?

-The good news is that it doesn’t matter if you lease, finance or own your vehicle because it has no impact on the cost of your car insurance.
-Instead, your rate is determined by a number of factors, such as the vehicle make and model, how long you’ve been a licensed driver, number of past claims and traffic tickets.
+If you are wondering if a leased or financed car cost more to insure, we have good news.
+Whether it's leased or financed won't impact how expensive your car is to insure.
+Instead, your rate is determined by a number of factors, such as the vehicle make and model, how long you’ve been a licensed driver, number of past auto insurance claims and traffic tickets.

 TIP: Thinking of financing your vehicle?
 Be sure to secure the best car loan for your needs.